Railroads have quite a history in New England.

 They were defending their land, their territory.

-And when they brought her here, the the the ones that had captive capted left her with a family here, family of Native Americans.
+And when they brought her here, the the the ones that had captive capted her left her with a family here, family of Native Americans.

-And so she killed a lot of women and children here on the island, not just the warriors that had t.
-And then she got in the canoe and escaped down the river.
+And so she killed a lot of women and children here on the island, not just the warriors that had taken her.

-She didn't need to come back and.
+She didn't need to come back and do that.

 There was a bounty on scalps and she collected the bounty.